thundernixon/blog2017/src/pages/07-05-2017-montreal/index.md

 <!-- <img src="./images/2017-08-01_15.11.19edited490.jpg" alt="Habitat 67, black and white photograph"> -->
 <img src="./images/2017-08-01_15.12.24edited489.jpg" alt="Habitat 67">

 We finally reached Habitat 67!
-This was architectural utopia originally built as affordable housing for the workers of the 67 World's Fair and Olympics, and today it's used as luxury condos.
+This was an architectural model community originally built as affordable housing for the workers of the 67 World's Fair and Olympics, and today it's used as luxury condos.
 We were basically another set of tourists gazing at rich people's apartments, but it was still fun to see (from the sidewalk, as enforced by lawn signs and security guards in golf carts).

 This was one of the main points of Montreal I had wanted to see, because in 1967 my Dad took a road trip as a teenager with his family from their home in Alberta to Montreal, for the World's Fair.
 When I learned this, I asked, "What do you remember?" expecting to hear something about gleaming structures or technology, and the one thing he remembered seeing was Habitat 67.
 It's definitely memorable, as some of the cubes in the concrete structure appear to be floating, almost weightless.

 <img src="./images/2017-08-01_15.36.09edited483.jpg" alt="Stephen on the phone, looking heroic">

+_Just including this because I look like I'm in a movie here._

 Habitat 67 is actually a bit removed from the main city, so we had a long, hot walk to a bus stop, and were temporarily concerned that with the Canada Day weekend, buses might not come.
 Calling the bus tracker phone number was a bit cryptic, as again, things in Montreal are French-first.
 But, a bus eventually did come, and we rode back into the city.